ronan-dupont/ronan-dupont.github.io/_publications/2024-manuscript.md

 venue: 'University of Montpellier'
 paperurl: ''

 citation: 'Dupont, Ronan (2024).
 “Couplage vagues-morphodynamique du littoral par principe de minimisation”.
-In: University of Montpellier.
+In: University of Montpellier.'
 ---
 In the face of climate change, it has become crucial to understand and anticipate coastal phenomena such as beach erosion.